-The Nechalacho Rare Earth Element Project located at Thor Lake, Northwest Territories, is Avalon's 100% owned flagship project and is recognized internationally for its exceptional wealth of heavy rare earth elements.
+The Nechalacho Rare Earth Elements Project, located primarily at Thor Lake, Northwest Territories, is Avalon's 100% owned flagship project and is recognized internationally for its exceptional wealth of heavy rare earth elements.
 To view the project Fact Sheet, click here.

-The definitions that follow are acronyms used throughout the Thor Lake Project section.
+The definitions that follow are acronyms used throughout the Nechalacho Project section.
 The list is to aid in reading and understanding the technical content of our website:

 Reports and Tables